GladysAssistant/v4-website/docs/installation/3_freebox-delta.md

 ![Add a VM](../../static/img/docs/en/installation/freebox-delta/add-vm-2.jpg)

-Select the system to install, for example Ubuntu.
+Select the system to install, for example `Ubuntu`.

 Enter a public SSH key or password.

-Choose a username, for example galdys.
+Choose a username, for example `gladys`.

 Click on "Next".